dhrubojoutidas/pro1/MICRO COMPUTER/README.md

 ---

   ## 🛠️ Technical Approach

 - Interrupt-driven design (no polling)
 - Hardware timers for accurate time measurement
 - External interrupts for switch state detection
-- Modular, low-level embedded programming (C / Assembly)
+- Modular, low-level embedded programming (primarily Assembly, with C where applicable)
 - State-based control flow for reliability and clarity

 ---